Visitor Visa - long stay ( more than 3 months )

 - A pre-paid courier envelope with the applicant’s address provided for return of passport (please keep its tracking number);

 - Long stay visa fee.
 Please click here for the latest visa fees.
-Please note that visa fees must be paid in cash or by bank cheque (no personal cheques).
+Please note that visa fees must be paid in cash.

 The amount of time it takes to process a visa varies considerably.
 As a result, we ask applicants to begin the process, which includes making an appointment at the Consulate of France in Wellington, at least three weeks prior to the date of departure.